tobil939/tobil939/README.md

 # 👋 Hi there!
-I'm [Dein Name]
+I'm tobil939

 ## 🌍 About Me
 I’m a trained electronic technician passionate about technology and hands-on projects.
-Currently, I'm exploring the world of programming and low-level systems.
+Currently, I'm exploring the world of programming and low-level systems, again.

 ## 🖥️ Operating System
 - **Distro:** Arch Linux with Hyprland